mminer/mminer.github.com/_posts/2015-02-21-pattern-for-async-task-queue-results.md

     return 42
 ```

 I said that we'd have three separate services running, but we need four.
 We require a message broker to transport jobs between our web server and our background worker.
-[RabbitMQ](http://www.rabbitmq.com) fits the bill nicely.
+[RabbitMQ](http://www.rabbitmq.com) fits the bill.
 We'll use Docker to fire it up on its default port.

 ```bash
 docker run --publish=5672:5672 --detach rabbitmq:3.4